tosin2013/openshift-4-deployment-notes/assisted-installer/README.md

 # Assisted Installer Scripts

+## Prerequisites

+The following binaries need to be included in the system $PATH:

+- curl
+- jq
+- python3

 ## Assisted Installer Steps for Bare Metal machines with Static IPs

 1. Get offline token and save it to `~/rh-api-offline-token`